HIPAA & Privacy Practices

 If you have any questions regarding the information contained in this Notice, wish to exercise your rights as explained in this Notice, or would like further information concerning your privacy rights, please contact the Privacy Officer for Chapters Health System at:

-Designation as a Single Covered Entity
+Designation as a Single-Covered Entity

-This designation may be amended from time-to-time to add new covered entities that are under the common control and ownership of Chapters Health System, Inc.
+This designation may be amended from time to time to add new covered entities that are under the common control and ownership of Chapters Health System, Inc.

 I. What is “Protected Health Information” or “PHI”?

 Certain sections of HIPAA, in particular 45 C.F.R.
 Part 160 and Subparts A and E of Part 164 (the “Privacy Rule”), protect all “individually identifiable health information.”
-Your individually identifiable health information is information that (1) relates to your mental health or condition, the provision of your health care, or the payment for your health care, and (2) either identifies or could be used to identify you.
+Your individually identifiable health information is information that (1) relates to your physical or mental health or condition, the provision of your health care, or the payment for your health care, and (2) either identifies or could be used to identify you.

 When your “individually identifiable health information” is maintained by a health care provider or entity subject to HIPAA, such as Chapters, the information is considered “protected health information.”
 This is true regardless of whether the information is transmitted or maintained in electronic, paper, or oral form.

 Many common identifiers you provide to Chapters, such as your name, address, date of birth, and Social Security number, are considered protected health information.
 In addition, your protected health information may include information about your health history, health status, symptoms, examinations, test results, diagnoses, treatments, procedures, prescriptions, related billing activity and similar types of health‐related information.

 Throughout this Notice, “protected health information” may be abbreviated as “PHI.”

 II.
 Permitted Uses and Disclosures of PHI